GenericMappingTools/gmt/doc/rst/source/docs.rst

 -----------

 **docs** tells GMT to display the HTML version of a module's documentation using the default browser.
-Besides the modules names, the special targets *gmt*, *cookbook*, *gallery*, *defaults*, *api* and *tutorial* are also accepted.
+Besides the modules names, the special targets *gmt*, *cookbook*, *gallery*, *settings*, *api* and *tutorial* are also accepted.

 Required Arguments
 ------------------

 *module-name*
-    One of teh core or supplemental modules, or one of api, cookbook, gallery, defaults, and tutorial.
+    One of the core or supplemental modules, or one of api, cookbook, gallery, settings, and tutorial.

 Optional Arguments
 ------------------